COMING 2024

 Finding Our Way Home

-In my first memoir, I delve into the turbulent story of my Broken Family.
+In part I of my memoir, I delve into the turbulent story of my Broken Family.
 I survived abandonment at age two, followed by years of neglect and the intense trauma of sexual abuse as a child.
 Shuttled between relatives, I ultimately found myself living on the streets at age 13.
 As a homeless teen, I witnessed my friend being shot, the harrowing experience of my boyfriend’s stabbing and the betrayal of people I trusted.
-This disruptive phase led me in and out of juvenile detention centers, all while struggling with a severe lack of formal education.
+This disruptive phase led me in and out of juvenile detention centers, all while struggling with a severe lack of public education.

 During those turbulent times, I felt guided by a presence, that fostered a profound connection to things spiritual and unknown.
 These experiences were instrumental in shaping the course of my life, ultimately steering me off the streets and towards a purposeful path.
 As a result, in 1992, I founded Earth Guardians, an organization dedicated to empowering youth globally, which has since expanded its reach into 70 countries.

-I believe my story possesses the captivating ability to keep readers engaged in the complexity and depth of the narrative as well as the exploration of the profound impact of healing relationships.
+I believe my story possesses the captivating ability to keep readers engaged in the complexity and depth of the narrative as well as the exploration of the profound impact forgiveness has for healing relationships.
 Readers will discover the powerful potential we have, when we heal individually and as a community, offering a glimpse into a more hopeful future for our families and our planet.

 It is a serious thing just to be alive on this fresh morning in this broken world